-Every human-being makes decisions: from the very basic, mundane choices related to what we might eat or drink, to the more complicated ones on how best to invest our savings, each one of us uses our cognitive abilities to follow a path that gives us joy, value and a sense of fulfillment in the present.
+Every human-being makes decisions: from the very basic, mundane choices related to what we might eat or drink, to the more complicated ones on how best to invest our savings.
+Each one-of-us uses our cognitive-abilities to follow path that gives us joy, value, and sense of fulfillment in the present.

 Not all decisions yield the outcomes that we may have wished for, but that is precisely what makes being decisive an essential requirement for higher management.

-I will not be touching upon the rapidly growing area of Artificial Intelligence, and automated decision-making which are already changing the way machines ( including driverless vehicles, robots and sophisticated aircraft) are functioning.
+I will not be touching upon the rapidly growing area of Artificial Intelligence, and automated decision-making which is already changing the way machines ( including driverless vehicles, robots, and sophisticated aircraft) are functioning.

-I believe that humans will continue to play a dominant role in managerial decision-making (within corporations ) for some more time, and their ability therefore, to take effective, timely and swift decisions will play an increasingly important role in the fortunes of enterprises.
-Not only that, employees are enthused when they see their organizations responding swiftly to opportunities, and consciously avoiding current and future risks.
-Correspondingly, managerial and employee morale are adversely affected when an organization is perceived to be “slow” in decision-making, or unable to make timely decisions at the right levels.
+I believe that humans will continue to play a dominant role in managerial decision-making (within corporations ) for some more time, and their ability, therefore, to take effective, timely and swift decisions will play an increasingly important role in the fortunes of enterprises.
+Not only that, employees enthused when they see their organizations responding swiftly to opportunities, and consciously avoiding current and future risks.
+Correspondingly, managerial and employee morale are adversely affected when an organization perceived to be “slow” in decision-making, or unable to make timely decisions at the right levels.